-CHECKLIST - SALVAGING TOPSOIL
+205 CHECKLIST - SALVAGING TOPSOIL

 Part 1: Preconstruction Issue Yes No N/A Comments Initials Has the Contractor placed the necessary erosion and sedimentation control measures in areas where topsoil is to be stripped, stored, and placed?
 Has the Contractor coordinated stockpile locations with other work?
 Will the locations chosen minimize haul distance?
+Are the proposed stockpile locations at least 50 feet from blue line streams and rivers?
 Have slopes been adequately prepared to accept and retain placed topsoil until vegetative cover is established?